View courses in

 SED RS 652: Qualitative Research Methods

-The historical and theoretical bases and the techniques for conducting qualitative research.
-Analysis of the questions for which qualitative research is best suited and how it differs from quantitative research.
-Consideration of ethical issues in qualitative research.
-Students critique published research and engage in planning a study, gaining entry, collecting and analyzing data, and presenting the findings.
+The philosophical and theoretical underpinnings and the techniques for conducting qualitative research.
+Students are introduced to different kinds of qualitative research, consideration of ethical issues, and criteria for rigorous qualitative research studies.
+Students critique published research and engage in planning a study, collecting and analyzing data, and writing up a report.
 4 cr.

 SED RS 653: Quantitative Research Methods